quasifu/quantic-test-course/README.md

-## Running Frontend Functional Tests
+## Running Front End Functional Tests

-1. Run the tests from the `frontend` folder.
+1. Run the tests from the `frontend` directory.

         npm test